-Over the past thirty years, Ibogaine has been administered in various clinics around the world for medical treatment purposes, most often to treat drug dependence.
+Over the past thirty years, Ibogaine has been administered in various clinics around the world for medical treatment purposes, most often to treat drug dependence, including the use of ibogaine for alcoholism and ibogaine for opiate addiction.
 This is because (as described more fully in this paper):

 Because it causes temporary psychedelic effects that can last for several hours, ibogaine is a scheduled drug in many countries, including in the United States, where it is not approved either for medical or for personal use.
 But it has been used safely and effectively for thirty years, and there is a growing body of evidence -- including academic studies and reports, some of which will be cited here -- that ibogaine is both effective and safe when it is prescribed by a clinician and administered in a medical setting.
 In some countries, such as New Zealand, ibogaine is now legal for physicians to prescribe and use.

 For drug treatment in particular, ibogaine has been used so widely that a consortium of experienced physicians, clinicians, and researchers known as the Global Ibogaine Therapy Alliance have developed a comprehensive set of clinical guidelines for its safe and effective use.

 In some of its treatment programs, Beond Mexico prescribes and administers ibogaine to patients, in clinical settings under medical supervision, consistent with the Ibogaine Alliance guidelines.
 Beond Mexico only uses ibogaine therapy in countries where it is legal.

 Indications and Effects